 Moleskin can also be used to cover a blister that has already formed.
 I buy the self adhesive kind in sheets.
 Cut a piece larger than the blister and cut a hole in the center.
 (Shaped like a donut.)
-The outer ring well help cushion the blister, but the blister itself will not be covered.
+The outer ring will help cushion the blister, but the blister itself will not be covered.

 Treatment - Use the following steps to minimize the chance of infection.
 Small blisters can usually be taken care of without puncturing.
 Leave intact and use only steps.
 1, 3, 7, 8, 9, and 10.
-(Diabetics should always seek medical attention for blisters).

 1. Wash your hands with disinfectant soap and water.

 3. Clean the blister and surrounding area using a disinfectant soap or solution.

 4. Sterilize the tip of a needle by soaking it for at least three minutes in a disinfectant solution or heating it until it glows red, then cools.

 5. Make a small puncture at the base of the blister.
 Leave the roof of the blister attached so it can continue to protect the skin.

 6. Use a gloved finger to gently push the fluid out.

 7. Apply antibiotic ointment to a piece of gauze and cover the wound.
 Avoid drying products such as alcohol.

 8. Cut a hole the size of the blister in a piece of moleskin.